|

 >Providence and East Providence City Councils

->citizens associations from nine city neighborhoods, and many advocacy and professional
+>citizens associations from nine city neighborhoods, and many advocacy and professional groups

-represent Fox Point, College Hill, Downtown, Cape Verdeans, the Jewelry District, West
+The Community Associations represent Fox Point, College Hill, Downtown, Cape Verdeans, the Jewelry District, West Broadway, the Southside, Summit, and South Main Street.

-The Business and Professional Associations
+The Business a

-include the Providence Tourism Council, Downtown Merchants Association, and American
+nd Professional Associations include the Providence Tourism Council, Downtown Merchants Association, and American Institute of Architects, RI Chapter

-the Bay, the Sierra Club, Preserve Rhode Island, the RI Tree Council, and the Conservation
+The Statewide Advocacy Organizations include Save the Bay, the Sierra Club, Preserve Rhode Island, the RI Tree Council, and the Conservation Law Foundation

 COMMON THEMES of the statements of support:

-power lines that have to be removed for the I-195 relocation.
+• It’s now or never to bury power lines that have to be removed for the I-195 relocation.

-will have to live with it for the next century.
+• This is an irrevocable decision: we will have to live with it for the next century.

-detract from the waterfront, a regional landmark.
+• Industrial-era transmission lines significantly detract from the waterfront, a regional landmark.

-by the river walks, which have powered the economic rebirth of the capital region.
+• Burying the wires would finish the job begun by the river walks, which have powered the economic rebirth of the capital region.

-cost relative to the overall cost of relocating I-195, waterfront and downtown
+• The power lines could be buried at a marginal cost relative to the overall cost of relocating I-195, waterfront and downtown redevelopment, and the longterm economic benefits of burial.

-pound-foolish not to take advantage of this once-in-a-century chance to enhance the
+• It would be penny-wise and pound-foolish not to take advantage of this once-in-a-century chance to enhance the waterfront, a cornerstone of the capital region's economic future.

 LIST OF SUPPORTERS